greenmars/greenmarsinc-design-templates/Design.md

 *Link to or describe customer requirements.*

+## Third-party Documentation

+*Link to documentation for protocols, schemas, standards, tools, or libraries that are relevant.*

 ## User Stories

 *Describe use cases in narrative form.
 Cover the actions that users (whether they are end users or API clients) need to be able to perform.
 Describe them in a way that a QA technician could validate them without understanding the code.*

-## Third-party Documentation
+## Domain Objects

-*Link to documentation for protocols, schemas, standards, tools, or libraries that are relevant.*
+*What are the datatypes?
+What behaviors do they support?
+Which objects interact?*

+## Data Flow/Interaction Sequence

+*Give a temporal view of program behavior.
+How does data flow through the system?*

+## Concurrency and Interactivity

+*Are there processes that happen concurrently or asynchronously?
+Are there resulting race conditions?
+Is locking required?*

 ## Performance and Load

 *Are there performance requirements?
 Characterize the volume or rate of inputs, outputs, and storage if relevant.
 Are any of the components especially CPU, memory, storage, or network intensive?
 Is load likely to be spiky?
 What is the desired behavior if capacity is exceeded?
 Is load testing required?*

-## Concurrency and Interactivity

-*Are there processes that happen concurrently or asynchronously?
-Are there resulting race conditions?
-Is locking required?*

 ## Security